-Compared with individuals of European descent, people of African ancestry are suspected to be at increased risk of developing POAG (Stein et al., 2011), whereas Japanese individuals have a higher incidence and prevalence of normal-tension glaucoma (NTG) and some East Asian populations may be more susceptible anatomically to primary angle-closure glaucoma (PACG; Nolan, 2007).
-Reasons for these racial differences are not known.
-A population-based study in Singapore found that individuals with moderate and high myopia (greater than -4.00 D) had a high prevalence of POAG (OR 2.87; 95% Confidence Interval 1.09-7.53).
-The role of refractive error in glaucoma has not been well The aim of this study studied in Thailand. conducted by the Faculty of Optometry is to assess the relationship between refractive error and the prevalence of glaucoma and glaucoma-related conditions.
+Compared with individuals of European descent, people of African ancestry are suspected to be at increased risk of developing POAG (Stein et al., 2011), whereas Japanese individuals have higher incidence and prevalence of normal-t asion glaucoma (NTG) and some East Asian popula may be more susceptible anatomically to prima, angle-closure glaucoma (Nolan, 2007).
+It isons for these racial differences are known population-based study in Singapore found that individuals with moderate and seb myop a (greater than -4.00 D) had a high prevalence of POAG (OR 2.87; 95% Confidence Inter al 1.09-53).
+The role of refractive error in has not been well studied in Thailand. he aim of this study conducted by the Faculty of Optometry is to assess the relationship between refractive error and the prevalence of glaucoma and glaucoma-related conditions.
 Open-angle glaucoma (POAG, NTG) and angle-closure glaucoma (PACG) included ocular hypertension (OHT).
 The correlation between glaucoma and some non-communicating systemic diseases were also studied.